vivaria/edisonrul.ing/README.md

 ## THE WORLD TREE

 *   Placing Flower Counters onto "The World Tree" does not start a Chain.
-*   Each of "The World Tree's" effects target.
+*   Each of "The World Tree"'s effects target.
 Each effect is an Ignition Effect.
 *   If the Monster Type of a monster on the field is changed to Plant-Type with "DNA Surgery", when it is destroyed, place a Flower Counter onto "The World Tree".
 *   If a Plant-Type monster is destroyed by battle, place a Flower Counter onto "The World Tree" when the destroyed monster is sent to the Graveyard.
 If a Plant-Type monster is destroyed by a card effect, place a Flower Counter onto "The World Tree" after resolving the effect that destroyed the Plant-Type monster.
 *   If "The World Tree" is removed from the field after resolving its "Remove 1:" effect, the ATK and DEF increase still lasts until the End Phase.